phernst/ctl/README.md

 A C++11 toolkit for CT imaging with minimal dependencies.

 This early release enables to simluate freely adjustable X-ray imaging setups.
-Typical settings like helical CT or C-arm CT are with curved of flat panel detector are included as well.
+Typical settings like helical CT or C-arm CT with curved or flat panel detector are included as well.

 **For more details:**